-- o they should not disturb the horses and/or their riders. - o electronic shifting boards are not allowed. - o they should not block the view of the spectators. - o they may not be made from materials which cause a visual or auditory nuisance. - boards should as far as possible be of similar shape and size.
-The organisers may inform the spectators about any relevant sponsorship in breaks and at the beginning and at the end of every discipline.
+- they should not disturb the horses and/or their riders. - electronic shifting boards are not allowed. - they should not block the view of the spectators. - they may not be made from materials which cause a visual or auditory nuisance.

 During the competitions people working within the confines of the tracks, including judges and other officials, may bear only advertisements from non-equestrian related advertisers.
 The following restrictions apply: